 Bedford is a very small city located in the state of Iowa.
 With a population of 1,490 people and just one neighborhood, Bedford is the 313th largest community in Iowa.
-Bedford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Bedford was built prior to World War II, making it one of the older and more historic cities in the country.

 Bedford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bedford is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Bedford who work in management occupations (13.90%), healthcare (12.50%), and office and administrative support (11.10%).

-As is often the case in a small city, Bedford doesn't have a public transportation system that people use for their commute.
+Bedford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Bedford is quite a bit lower than the national average among all cities of 21.84%: just 12.54% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bedford with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.54% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bedford in 2022 was $29,570, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,280 for a family of four.
 However, Bedford contains both very wealthy and poor people as well.